CodeProSpecialist/Perl-Outdoor-Webcam-Light-Adjuster/README.md

 In Linux,
 install the required webcam
-software dependency:
+software dependencies:

 sudo apt-get -y install v4l-utils

+The Perl script named "Webcam-settings.pl" is a separate Perl Tk application that pairs nicely with these Perl scripts because it has a control window with buttons.